-The Buckle, Inc. (BKE) CEO Dennis Nelson on Q3 2020 Results - Earnings Call Transcript

 Operator

 Thank you.
-And our next question comes from the line of [indiscernible].
+And our next question comes from the line of Ujjval with Ujjval Investments.
 Your line is open.

 Thank you.
 I have a question on the capital allocation.
 Though Buckle Board has been providing special dividends for past few years, I don’t see it using cash and buying back its own shares.
 There was small $3 million buyback in 2016, but nothing since then.
 I think at least three of you are on the board so wondering what rationale Board uses behind deciding on special dividend or buybacks?